DannyDzib/pokedex.context.api/README.md

-# pokedex.context.api
+# rick.and.morty.api
-this is a project that consumes the pokedex API
+this is a project that consumes the Rick and Morty API

 # Getting Started with Create React App